 Although prices vary by city, Mauritania’s cost of living is about $680 monthly, making everyday expenses considerably cheaper.

-Key data points show utilities at $89.6 per person and $136 for a family, with internet around $60.6 for 50 Mbps+.
+Utilities average $89.6 per person and $136 for a family.
+High-speed internet runs around $60.6 for 50 Mbps or faster.

 Housing and Rent Prices by City

-Location Type | Typical 1BR Rent | Relative Cost |
+| Location Type | Typical 1BR Rent | Relative Cost |

-City center (major) | $204/month | Baseline |
+| City center (major) | $204/month | Baseline |

-Outside center | Lower than $204 | Cheaper |
+| Outside center | Lower than $204 | Cheaper |

-Rural/smaller towns | Noticeably lower | Lowest |
+| Rural/smaller towns | Noticeably lower | Lowest |

 Typical Monthly Utilities and Internet Costs

-Budget by household size and apartment area: single occupants can expect base monthly utility costs near $90, families and larger units should plan for $130–$150 or more.
+Budget by household size and apartment area.
+Single occupants can expect base monthly utility costs near $90.
+Families and larger units should plan for $130–$150 or more.

 Grocery and Food Prices (Markets and Restaurants)

-You’ll find basic market staples like a liter of milk for $1.41, a 0.5 kg loaf of bread for $0.28, a dozen eggs for $2.21, and chicken breast at $5.49/kg, which keeps grocery bills low.
+Basic market staples keep grocery bills low.
+A liter of milk costs $1.41, a 0.5 kg loaf of bread $0.28, a dozen eggs $2.21, and chicken breast $5.49 per kg.

-Eating out is also affordable: a lunch menu runs about $5.01, a fast-food meal about $6.26, and a mid-range dinner for two averages $25.10.
+Eating out stays affordable.
+A lunch menu runs about $5.01, a fast-food meal about $6.26, and a mid-range dinner for two averages $25.10.

 Market Staple Prices